asimmanna17/RRPR2024/README.md

 The dataset is sourced from the publicly available NIH Chest X-ray database , which contains 112,120 frontal-view X-ray images from 30,805 unique patients[[1]](#nihdataset).
 From this dataset, we selected 51,480 images.
 These images are organized into three distinct sets: a training set with 38,610 images, a gallery set with 10,296 images, and a query set with 2,574 images.
 All images are stored in `.npy` format.
 The training set is used during training, while the gallery and query sets are used during inference.
 The dataset is available at: \url{https://data.mendeley.com/datasets/c5x35tmj5v/1}.
 Save the models `./Datastore/Models/` directory.
 After downloading and extracting the 'Dataset.zip' file, three image subfolders are provided: 'train', 'gallery', and 'query'.
 Note that a subset of sample dataset is already availabe in `./Dataset` folder.

 ## Implementation guidelines
-Codes can be implemented for two purposes: code verification and result reproducibility.
+Codes can be implemented for two purposes: method reproducibility and result reproducibility.
-#### Code verification:
+#### Mehod reproducibility:
 In this case, the code for the algorithm is demonstrated using a very small subset availabe in `./Dataset` folder.
 #### Result reproducibility:
 To reproduce the results shown in **Table 2 and Table 3**, the full dataset provided above must be used and saved in the appropriate directory, i.e., `.\Dataset`.
 For training, the `train.py` script should be executed using the `train` folder by providing hash code length {16,32,48,64}. **However, the training process can be skipped since the pre-trained model has already been uploaded at [here](https://iitkgpacin-my.sharepoint.com/:f:/g/personal/asimmanna17_kgpian_iitkgp_ac_in/EnpMHJhxq21IofZky0V_gTYBbSkzb0r_aDBi6c_A-0E6ug?e=ilrbxm) Otherwise, we have to do the full training**.
 Once the trained model is available, the inference results can be reproduced by running `evaluation.py` with the `gallery` and '`query` folders.
 Ensure that all data paths are correctly linked to the code.